 Bees and other pollinating insects play an essential role in ecosystems.
 A third of all our food depends on their pollination.
-Gardens offer some of the most important habitats for the wide variety of bees found in the UK.
+Gardens offer some of the most important habitats for the wide variety of bees and other pollinators found in the UK.

 - There are over 300 species of bee in the UK.